socketry/async-service-supervisor/context/getting-started.md

 		container.run(name: self.class.name, count: 4, restart: true) do |instance|
 			Async do
-				# Connect to the supervisor if available:
+				# Get the environment evaluator:
-				if @environment.implements?(Async::Container::Supervisor::Supervised)
+				evaluator = self.environment.evaluator

-					@evaluator.make_supervised_worker(instance).run
+				# Prepare the instance (connects to supervisor if available):
-				end
+				evaluator.prepare!(instance)

 				# Mark the worker as ready:
 				instance.ready!